-- Assessed the design and implementation of the controls in relation to the accounting treatment of all Covid-19 related funding; - Reviewing management's paper on the accounting treatment of each significant grant claim and challenging the appropriateness of the approach adopted; - Tested a sample of Covid-19 grants and confirming these have been recognised in accordance with any applicable conditions, including appropriate recognition in both the Comprehensive Income and Expenditure Statement and Balance Sheet; - Considering the adequacy of disclosures in the financial statements, including accounting policies and where relevant critical accounting judgement and key sources of estimation uncertainty disclosures; - Testing the agency arrangement disclosures to confirm, where it is concluded that the Council is acting as an agent, that: - Transactions have been excluded from the Comprehensive Income and Expenditure Statement; - The Balance Sheet reflects the debtor or creditor position at 31 March 2021 in respect of cash collected or expenditure incurred on behalf of the principal; and - The net cash movement at 31 March 2021 is included in the financing activities in the Cash Flow Statement.
+- Assessing the design and implementation of the controls in relation to the accounting treatment of all Covid-19 related funding; - Reviewing management's paper on the accounting treatment of each significant grant claim and challenging the appropriateness of the approach adopted; - Testing a sample of Covid-19 grants and confirming these have been recognised in accordance with any applicable conditions, including appropriate recognition in both the Comprehensive Income and Expenditure Statement and Balance Sheet; - Considering the adequacy of disclosures in the financial statements, including accounting policies and where relevant critical accounting judgement and key sources of estimation uncertainty disclosures; - Testing the agency arrangement disclosures to confirm, where it is concluded that the Council is acting as an agent, that: - · Transactions have been excluded from the Comprehensive Income and Expenditure Statement; - The Balance Sheet reflects the debtor or creditor position at 31 March 2021 in respect of cash collected or expenditure incurred on behalf of the principal; and - The net cash movement at 31 March 2021 is included in the financing activities in the Cash Flow Statement.

-We are in the process of testing the agency disclosure.
 At the time of writing this report, we have no matters to report to the Audit Committee in relation to this risk.
-We will provide a verbal update to the Audit Committee on 26 September 2023.
+However, we are still working through the procedures set out above and will highlight any issues to the Audit Committee in our final ISA 260 report.